 Or perhaps, in an age of disillusionment and growing cynicism, it was simply that we wanted to see someone who gave a damn again–even if (or possibly especially if) he was likely to fail.

-The important thing perhaps, particularly in an era where it was tempting to just surrender to the growing malaise, was that he was trying.
+The important thing perhaps, particularly in an era where it was tempting to just surrender to the growing malaise, was that the private eye was trying.

 Or at least that’s how it seemed to me.
-But something was definitely happening…
+Something was definitely happening…

 * * * * *